smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Built-in Nav System Destination/index.md

 !@

 ## Using Send Location
-To use the `SendLocation` request, you must, at minimum, include the longitude and latitude of the location.
+To use the `SendLocation` request, you must at minimum include the longitude and latitude of the location.

 @![iOS]
 ##### Objective-C